jonnonz1/nz-statute-book/acts/public/2023/civil-aviation-act-2023.md

   (a) the CAA has requested that the Minister make the recommendation; and (b) the Minister is satisfied that the CAA has consulted with persons, representative groups within the aviation industry or elsewhere, government departments, and Crown agencies as the Minister considers appropriate.
 (5) The Minister must not make any recommendation under subsection (1) in respect of a levy for the purpose in subsection (1)﻿(b) or (c) unless the Minister is satisfied that those persons, representative groups within the aviation industry or elsewhere, government departments, and Crown agencies as the Minister considers appropriate have been consulted.
+(5A) Regulations made under this section must not impose a levy in respect of the costs that are otherwise recovered or otherwise to be recovered under the Airports (Cost Recovery for Processing of International Travellers) Act 2014.
 (6) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 419 Basis on which levies may be imposed